-The Thalidomide Society was formed in 1962 and incorporated in 1963, by parents of children with impairments caused by thalidomide, which had been dispensed under the name of Distaval in the UK.
-The Society was formed primarily as a support group for the children, their families and carers as there was little or no help from the UK government and health authorities.
+The Thalidomide Society was formed in 1962, and incorporated in 1963, by parents of children with impairments caused by thalidomide, which had been dispensed under the name of Distaval in the UK.
+The Society began primarily as a support group for the children, their families and carers as there was little or no help from the UK government and health authorities.

 How we operate

-The Thalidomide Society today has a Board of Trustees which currently has eight members, two of whom are Chair and Vice Chair.
-The current Chair of the Board is Geoff Adams-Spink and the Vice Chair is Stewart Lee.
-The Secretary is Ruth Blue and the Honorary Treasurer is Anthony McGarel-Groves.
-Together with the other Trustees, the Board works to pursue the goals and objectives of the Society as well as pushing forward into new areas of research and promotion.
+The Thalidomide Society today has a Board of Trustees which has nine members.
+The current Chair of the Board is Geoff Adams-Spink and the Vice Chair is Kath West.
+The Secretary is Ruth Blue and the Honorary Treasurer is Jenny Tunbridge.

 The Annual General Meeting and Conference of the Thalidomide Society takes place each spring and provides an opportunity for members and their families to meet, discuss issues and share news and memories.
 Our recent guest speakers at the conference have included Stephen McGann and Heidi Thomas from the Call the Midwife TV production team; Rick Clement, a former Sergeant of The Duke of Lancaster’s Regiment who lost limbs and suffered other injuries in Afghanistan; Jacqui Morris, a director of the film Attacking the Devil which documented the work of Harold Evans during the height of the thalidomide scandal.